bee-queue/bee-queue/examples/docker/issue-189/README.md

 ## Run

-You need Docker and docker-compose installed.
+You need Docker and docker-compose installed,and also bash and rsync.

-The following docker-compose command builds a simple Docker image and then runs the container configuration in docker-compose.yml.
+The following command copies the current bee-queue branch package, builds a simple Docker image, and then runs the container configuration in docker-compose.yml.
 It runs one Redis server and onc client process (Node JS).
-It scales to run 6 worker processes (Node JS).
+It uses docker-compose --scale to run 6 worker processes (Node JS).

 ```bash
 $ ./go.sh --scale worker=6